Best Loans for Bad Credit in July 2026

 What happens if you can’t repay

-- Can be sued.
-If you still don’t make payments, your lender or debt collector can sue you.
-If they win, they can ask to garnish your wages, freeze your money or put a lien on your property to make you pay.
+Your lender or debt collector can eventually sue you for payment.
+If they win, they can ask to garnish your wages, freeze your accounts or put a lien on your property.

 Estimate your monthly payment and compare it to your budget to see if you can afford a loan.
 Still not sure if you can afford it?
 Look into other ways to borrow money.
 Taking out a loan you can’t afford can lead to an even worse financial situation with chronic debt.